Transportation in Shreveport: Intelligent transportation system in Shreveport/Bossier

 In 2005 the Louisiana Department of Transportation and Development announced the implementation of an Intelligent Transportation System, to monitor traffic via video cameras, erecting digital message boards all over the metro area and AM radio broadcast to alert motorist of special or emergency road conditions.
 Plus vehicle radar detectors will be installed on freeways to measure drive times from point A to point B. These drive times will be displayed on the digital message boards around town.

 To implement the ITS field deployment for the region, it will consist of 579 radar vehicle detectors (RVDs), 220 closed-circuit television (CCTV) cameras, 15 dynamic message signs (DMSs), signal system improvements at 395 intersections, 10 weather stations, and 4 highway advisory radio (HAR) stations.

 Mass transit

 SporTran provides public transportation in the form of buses and lift vans.
 SporTran is one of the oldest public transportation systems in the south.
-SporTran has been in continual service for over 125 years with only one interruption due to the strike of 1957.
+It has been in continual service for over 125 years with only one interruption due to the strike of 1957.

-Today, SporTran sports a fleet of over 50 modern buses equipped to handle all passengers, including those with disabilities.
-Their newest buses are equipped with the latest emission reduction systems and an experimental dual-fuel (Hybrid) bus was placed in service in 2005.
+SporTran uses a fleet of over 50 buses and lift vans, including hybrid vehicles.